worldforge/cyphesis/README.md

 ## Usage and configuration

 The main server binary is called cyphesis.
-Its command line arguments and configuration are managed by varconf, which means options can be set in configuration files and on the command line.
+Its command line arguments and configuration are managed by "varconf", which means options can be set in configuration files and on the command line.
 The main configuration file is called cyphesis.vconf, and server settings are stored in the [cyphesis] section.
 The file can be found in the cyphesis source directory, and is